Proposal to build a gas-fired power station

 Hirwaun Power Limited (HPL), a subsidiary business of Drax Group, wishes to build a gas-fired power station on industrial-zoned land located on the Hirwaun Industrial Estate in south Wales.

-The power station, if consented and built, could run up to a maximum of 1,500 hours in any given year.
+The power station, once operational, could run up to a maximum of 1,500 hours in any given year.
 It will provide back-up to other sources of electricity, including weather-dependent wind turbines and solar farms.

 Hirwaun Power Station will be situated on the Hirwaun Industrial Estate, approximately 1.3km north east of Rhigos, 2 km west of Hirwaun and 5 km west of Aberdare.
 The proposed project site (grid ref.
 SN 938 061) is located on industrial-zoned land currently occupied by an industrial building used for storage and distribution.